mazed-dev/truthsayer/README.md

 ## Docs

 For free private repos wiki is not availiable.
-Instead there is directory "./docs" in the root of this repo with mardown files.
+Instead there is directory "./docs" in the root of this repo with markdown files.

 ## Development